 Here are some ideas of what you can letter once you practice using my calligraphy worksheets:

-These worksheets and all the files contained in my resource library are for PERSONAL use ONLY.
+I know you won’t do this, but I still have to keep you updated with these terms.
+All the worksheets and files contained in my resource library are for PERSONAL use ONLY.
 They are original work designed, owned, and copyrighted by ©Vial Designs.
 You can’t alter, sell, or redistribute them.
-Re-distributing the PDFs/JPGs/PNGs violates digital copyright laws.
+Re-distributing, the PDFs/JPGs/PNGs violate digital copyright laws.
 If you love these worksheets and want to share them, send your friends directly to this blog post or my free resource library so they can have access too!

 FILL OUT THE FORM BELOW TO GET ACCESS TO THIS CALLIGRAPHY WORKSHEET AND ALL THE OTHER ONES AVAILABLE ON MY RESOURCE LIBRARY